 “An input pathway that includes receivers for environmental cues and subsequently transmits them to the central oscillator; a central oscillator that keeps circadian time and generates rhythm; and output pathways through which the rhythms are conveyed and control various metabolic, physiological, and behavioral processes.”1

 These features show that environmental factors influence the circadian rhythm.
 These same external factors pass through the circadian rhythm’s homogenizing oscillators, ultimately to be governed by the master clock in the hypothalamus before passing on to the rest of the body through translation pathways.
 This unending process has long been recognized and understood, but it has yet to be fully integrated into the ideals of homeostasis and the practicalities that go into regularly achieving this state.

 To achieve homeostasis is, in many ways, synonymous with achieving health, and the circadian rhythm’s bearing on this process makes it a vitally important biological function nearly on par with the circulatory and nervous systems when it comes to creating and sustaining true wellness in the body:

-“When mice are subjected to high-fat diet ad libitum, the liver clock undergoes a rewiring program that involves a number of molecular mechanisms (Eckel-Mahan et al., 2013).
+“When mice are subjected to high-fat diet ad libitum, the liver clock undergoes a rewiring program that involves a number of molecular mechanisms.
 Although many circadian genes lose their cyclic expression due to impaired chromatin recruitment of the CLOCK:BMAL1 activator complex at their promoters, many other genes whose expression is normally non-cyclic become circadian through the cyclic activation of surrogate transcription pathways.
 These include both PPARg and SREBP, which begin to activate a large number of target genes by cyclic chromatin recruiting.